Anger mounts as Kenyans left homeless and searching for loved ones swept away in floods - KESQ

 Makau said his house was flattened in the floods.
 He doesn’t know what he’ll do when the school reopens and he needs to find a new place to stay.
 “I’m now left destitute,” he said, “there’s nowhere to go, there’s no one to turn to.”

 Larry Madowo reported from Mai Mahui and Laura Paddison reported from London.
-CNN’s Louis Mian, Allison Chinchar and Mary Gilbert contributed to reporting
+CNN’s Louis Mian, Niamh Kennedy, Allison Chinchar and Mary Gilbert contributed to reporting.

 The-CNN-Wire